sujjas/Tailwind-stacked-lists/README.md

 # Tailwind-stacked-lists
-Built the tailwind stacked lists component as part of a coding assignment.
+Re-built the tailwind stacked lists component as part of a coding assignment.